THE TRUTH IN PRINT

 misunderstand God’s WHOLE truth.”

-Note: It appears that the first
+Note: It appears

-does not have taste for the right kind of religious email!
+The other, sadly, does not have taste for the right kind of religious email!